wulananantaa/Crawl-data-twitter/README.md

 # Crawl-data-twitter
+A simple project to crawl and collect Twitter data for dataset creation in 2024.

-This project focuses on collecting datasets from Twitter using crawling techniques.
-The main goal is to extract and store tweets based on specific keywords, hashtags, or user accounts for further analysis in data science or sentiment analysis projects.
+Store tweets based on specific keywords, hashtags, or user accounts for further analysis in data science or sentiment analysis projects.